 For your first sequence, connect the Pitch1 and Gate1 outputs of the Vector to other modules in your system, such as an oscillator for pitch and an envelope generator for gate.
-If you want to connect via MIDI, use one of the included 3.5mm to DIN MIDI adapters to connect MIDI-1 on the Vector to a MIDI synthesizer.
+If you want to connect via MIDI, use one of the included 3.5mm DIN MIDI adapters to connect MIDI-1 on the Vector to a MIDI synthesizer.
+The Vector uses 3.5mm TRS MIDI Type A. Check that your connected device is the same type, or use an adapter.